Rosuav/MustardMine/README.md

   send the tweet pieces (split on any whitespace? prioritize newline??) and chain them as replies, which currently isn't possible in the MM UI.
 * Blank lines in checklist become separators?
+* Make an easy way to do a "temporary adjustment" where you don't save your main setup, but can apply this start-of-stream change.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.